-You may not hire or advocate for the hiring of your relatives/domestic partner in any City agency in which you serve or exercises authority (except for personal staff of an alderman hired as City employees)

-You may not exercise supervisory authority over a relative or domestic partner (except for personal staff of an alderman hired as City employees).

-☞ You may not use your City position to help your relative or domestic partner acquire a position with anyone whose City work you oversee.

-You may not exercise contract management authority over City work done by any person or firm that employs or contracts with your relative/domestic partner.
+- Fyou may not hire or advocate for the hiring of your relatives/domestic partner in any City agency in which you serve or exercises authority (except for personal staff of an alderman hired as City employees) - You may not exercise supervisory authority over a relative or domestic partner (except for personal staff of an alderman hired as City employees). - For You can't use your City position to help your relative or domestic partner acquire a position with anyone whose City work you oversee. - FYou may not exercise contract management authority over City work done by any person or firm that employs or contracts with your relative/domestic partner.